alexandrehtrb/IridescentView/README.en.md

 The IridescentView is a custom ImageView that applies an iridescent effect on top of images, according to the device rotation by the user.
 The rotation is acquired by the device's accelerometer and used for effect calculations.

-The minimum API is API 9 (Android 2.3 Gingerbread).
+The minimum API is API 11 (Android 3.0 Honeycomb).

 How to use: